|

 There

-only songwriters but for composers of instrumental music
+songwriters but for composers of instrumental music who have

 Start

-they use original music in their productions.
-Some will
+use original music in their productions.
+Some will use music

-use music from production music libraries or services that
+from production music libraries or services that supply prerecorded

 If